hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 #### ConsensusApproveAllowanceTransactionBody

-`ConsensusApproveAllowanceTransactionBody` is used in a transaction, that sets an account's fund limits, that users are willing to spend on given topic.
+`ConsensusApproveAllowanceTransactionBody` is used in a transaction, that sets an account's fund limits, that users are willing to spend on а given topic.
 This transaction is applicable only for topics with custom fees.
 Without such allowance, accounts will be not able to submit messages to topics with custom fees.

 The `ConsensusApproveAllowanceTransactionBody` message includes the following fields: